awsdocs/aws-greengrass-developer-guide/doc_source/setup-filter.ec2.md

    You can use [PuTTY](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/putty.html) for Windows or Terminal for macOS\.
 For more information, see [ Connect to Your Linux Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html) in the *Amazon EC2 User Guide for Linux Instances*\.

+   You are now ready to set up your Amazon EC2 instance for AWS IoT Greengrass\.

-1. After you are connected to your Amazon EC2 instance, create user `ggc_user` and group `ggc_group`:
+1. After you are connected to your Amazon EC2 instance, create the `ggc_user` and `ggc_group` accounts:

    ```
    sudo adduser --system ggc_user